 Don’t Forget to Upload Your Paintings to Your Online Art Portfolio!

-Now that you’ve created your amazing artwork using some killer paint programs, make sure to get those paintings uploaded to your online portfolio!
+Now that you’ve created your amazing artwork using some killer paint programs, make sure to get those paintings uploaded to your online portfolio website!

 Don’t have one yet?
 Use a website builder to create a standout art portfolio in minutes.
 Look for features like a built-in store, so you have the option to sell your work, and blog, which allows you to share the behind-the-scenes stories of creating your paintings.